Hiviexd/MVTaikoChecks/README.md

 ## Known issues

-- Difficulties with custom names are always marked as "Easy" so make sure you manually change that to the correct diff, else you'll have an insane amount of flase positives
+- Difficulties with custom names are always marked as "Easy" so make sure you manually change that to the correct diff, else you'll have an insane amount of flase positives.

 ## Feature requests & bug reports